1601-mma2013/UniLife/README.md

 Cons
 - It do not have limitations to promote your event range
 - No one limit the content of the information sharing
+- It can consider as a non official information sharing

 ####3.
 Relevant Technologies

-The technologies that we are going to use, hardwares are kinect V1/V2, a personal computer, an ultra-short projector and also four wall hanging LED screen.
-For the software will be Adobe After Effects and Processing.
+The technologies that we are going to use, hardwares are kinect V1/V2, to sense the body movement of the student base on the Axis-x as the input.
+Four LED screen as the output of the infographic.
+A personal computer that runs the code and program behind.

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints

 1. Product vision
 	- The content of this interactive poster is more in infograhic and advertising.
-	- User may remember the information sharing by using interactive poster.
+	- User may remember the information shared by using interactive poster easily.
+	- User will take longer time to look at the detail of the content.

 2. Risk
 	- The audience might not really understand how interactive poster functioned.
-	- Visual content may not able to every generation.
+	- The audience will not interact with the installation itself

 3. Obstacles
 	- The risk of using kinect is it might not function properly when a lot of people detected in front of the kinect.
 The device and the processing might malfunction.
-	- User may not spend their time more to interact with interactive poster.
+	- User may spend their time more on playing with the installation then reading the information itself.

 4. Constraints